-The morbidity and mortality from lung cancer account for 13 % and 19.4 % respectively, worldwide [1].
+Morbidity and mortality from lung cancer account for 13 and 19.4 %, respectively, worldwide [1].
 Lung cancer is classified into small cell lung carcinoma (SCLC) and non-small cell lung carcinoma (NSCLC).
-The latter (NSCLC) accounts for most (about 80 %) lung effects of chemotherapeutic drugs by searching for more effective anticancer drugs with lower toxicity.
+The latter (NSCLC) accounts for most (about 80 %) lung tumors.
+At present, early-stage NSCLC is treated by surgical intervention, while mid-late NSCLC is treated with radiotherapy and chemotherapy.
+Although effective for some patients in the short run, radiotherapy and chemotherapy are associated with adverse effects, toxicity, high recurrence of tumor and poor prognosis [2].
+Therefore, it is necessary to reduce the side effects of chemotherapy drugs by searching for more effective anticancer drugs with lower toxicity.
 This has been a major challenge to medical science.